Introduction to clinical academic medicine

 How do I become a clinical academic?

-Student Selected Components (SSC), BMedSci courses or MB-PhDs offer experience of academic medicine at an undergraduate level.
+Student Selected Components (SSC), BMedSci courses or MB-PhDs offer experience in academic medicine at an undergraduate level.
 During postgraduate training, academic foundation programmes include protected time in a research environment.
 These can lead to:

 - Academic clinical fellowships